An easy handbook to the fundamentals of plumbing drain systems

 What is the cause of clogs in the drains of plumbing?

-Clogs can be caused by hair scum food particles, soap scum, or other debris.
+Clogs may be caused by hair scum or food particles, soap scum or other particles.

-Regular cleaning can help prevent clogs from forming.
-It is a good idea to clear your plumbing drain every few months.
+Regularly cleaning your plumbing can prevent clogs from forming.
+It’s a good idea to wash your drains every couple of months.

-Signs of a leaky drain can be seen in the growth of mold, water damage and smells that are foul.
+The signs of a leaky plumbing drain can be seen in water damage, mold growth, and smells that are foul.

-Do I take action if I smell foul from my plumbing drain?
+How can I help if I have foul odors coming from my drain?

-Odors that are foul can be an indication of a problem with the drainage system of your plumbing.
-It’s recommended to have it examined by a professional to address the problem.
+Odors that are foul can be a sign of a problem with your draining system for your plumbing.
+It’s best to have it checked by a professional in order to fix the issue.